TREATMENTS OFFERED

 -

-Cosmetic acupuncture is an effective method of rejuvenating your skin and reducing the visible signs of ageing.
+Cosmetic facial acupuncture is an effective method of rejuvenating your skin and reducing the visible signs of ageing.
 It is a natural and safe alternative to botox, surgery, chemical peels and injections without harmful side effects.
 Specific points based on traditional Chinese medicine help to balance internal function, relax tension in the face, improve muscle tone, decrease fine lines and wrinkles.
 Ultra-thin needles stimulate the production of collagen and elastin proteins, improve blood flow, lymphatic drainage and skin cell micro-circulation in the face.
-Includes an organic facial cleanse and jade roller massage.

 -

 Auricular or ear acupuncture involves the placement of small needles into specific points of the outer ear.
-NADA (The National Acupuncture Detoxification Association) protocol has been shown in a variety of clinical settings to help regulate the nervous system, promote relaxation, inward focus, calming of the mind and support mental health.
+Treatments help to regulate the nervous system, promote relaxation, inward focus, calming of the mind and support mental health.
 It is also beneficial in the treatment of addiction recovery and trauma support.
-Used as an adjunct therapy it can also help to facilitate a more optimistic attitude toward the process of recovery and healing.

 -